 and/or a shade canopy is included) will usually involve additional, contracted labor services and/or the services of riggers and

 other types of contractors.
 We have found that staging, sound, and lighting cancellations will occur when a

 PURCHASER finds similar (or lower quality) services elsewhere, then cancels out on us at the last minute.
 This is

 unfair business practice, as productions on a medium to large scale require a great deal of our overall resources to develop

 and manage, and we only have the capacity to do one per PURCHASER per day.
 So once we've locked in a date, we turn down

-all other offers, reserving that date for YOU.
+all other offers, reserving that date for you and your event.
 Once you have entered into a professional services contract/agreement

 with a company, and you would like to change the terms, it is best to NOT cancel.
-INSTEAD, please and call and
+INSTEAD, please and call or email us to

 IMPORTANT: Upon purchaser's estimate APPROVAL (by email/fax/phone), if purchaser does NOT pay the initial